 \subsection{System Architecture}

 The wirelessly-connected robotic system consists of five key components: sensors, a sensor-to-edge link, an edge server deployed at the base station, an edge-to-robot link, and a group of robots, as shown in Fig. \ref{fig:system}.
-At beginning, robot-embedded sensors capture the robot’s internal motion and state, while external sensors collect environmental information, where \textbf{Table~\ref{tab:sensor}} summarizes commonly-used sensors in the system and the data types they collect.
+At the beginning, robot-embedded sensors capture the robot’s internal motion and state, while external sensors collect environmental information, where \textbf{Table~\ref{tab:sensor}} summarizes commonly-used sensors in the system and the data types they collect.
 Subsequently, in the sensor-to-edge link, all the collected sensor data are wirelessly transmitted to the edge server for real-time processing.
 Upon receiving these data, the edge server runs real-time simulations (e.g., digital twin) or control algorithms (e.g., learning-based control) to generate optimal control decisions for different industrial robots.
-In the edge-to-robot link, these control decisions are translated into executable commands and transmitted back to corresponding robots for action execution.
-We abstract this closed-loop process into three functional stages, i.e., sensing, communication, and control, to enable systematic analysis in Sec. \ref{sec:challenges}.
+In the edge-to-robot link, these control decisions are translated into executable commands and transmitted back to corresponding robots for action execution. {To provide a unified basis for the subsequent analysis in Sec. \ref{sec:safety requirements} and \ref{sec:challenges},} we abstract this closed-loop process into three functional stages, namely sensing, communication, and control.
 Specifically, sensing refers to the collection of raw sensor data at the robot side and its processing at the edge server.
-Communication encompasses both the sensor-to-edge and edge-to-robot wireless transmissions.
-Control involves generating C\&C data at the edge server and executing them at the robot side.
+Communication encompasses both sensor-to-edge and edge-to-robot wireless transmissions.
+Control involves generating C\&C packets at the edge server and executing them at the robot side.